Retail · E-commerce · Fortune 500

 AZ Rewards flows

-Designed multi-state flows covering every Rewards scenario: anonymous customer with no Rewards ID, anonymous customer with a Rewards ID from prior in-store visits, and signed-in customer who hasn't yet enrolled.
-Each path needed its own prompts and trade-offs.
+Designed multi-state enrollment flows covering every Rewards scenario: anonymous customer with no ID, anonymous customer with an ID from prior in-store visits, and a signed-in customer who hasn't enrolled yet.
+All 3 paths needed their own prompts, their own friction points, and their own recovery flows.
+Designing each state explicitly is what made the whole thing feel seamless.

 Relaunch